 What is a Pre-funding Evaluation Ranking and Post-funding Evaluation Ranking and why are they important?

 In both your Grant Agreement and acquittal, you will be asked to provide an estimate of student performance for those who will directly benefit from your school grant.
-Performance estimates both before and after your project will allow us to evaluate the effectiveness of Enrich grants.
+Performance estimates both before and after your project will allow us to evaluate the effectiveness of Enrich grants in supporting school projects.

 What do I need to do once my project has taken place?